-The dataset ‘Predictive weather files' is comprised of 996 text files in a single zip file.
+The dataset ‘Projected weather files' is comprised of 996 text files in a single zip file.
 Each text file contains one year of weather data in hourly intervals.

 Each text file contains weather data for one of 83 Australian locations, under one of 3 future climate scenarios (RCP2.6, RCP4.5, or RCP8.5), for one of 4 future years (2030, 2050, 2070, or 2090).
-The RCP climate projections reflect a range of possible climate futures with varying levels of anthropogenic GHG emissions, atmospheric greenhouse gas concentrations, and the resultant radiative forcing.
-In RCP2.6, atmospheric GHG emissions peak around 2020 then rapidly decline in line with strong emissions reduction measures.
-In RCP4.5, GHG emissions peak in 2040, while RCP8.5 reflects a future with little curbing of GHG emissions.
+The RCP climate projections reflect a range of possible climate futures with varying levels of anthropogenic greenhouse gas and aerosol (hereafter collectively referred to as GHG) emissions, atmospheric GHG concentrations, and the resultant increase in radiative forcing.
+In RCP2.6, atmospheric GHG emissions peak around 2020 then rapidly decline in line with strong emissions reduction measures and active removal of GHGs from the atmosphere.
+In RCP4.5, GHG emissions peak in 2040, while RCP8.5 reflects a future with increased reliance on fossil-fuelled energy and little curbing of overall GHG emissions.

-The predictive weather dataset is based on a typical meteorological year of historical weather data drawn from the years 1990 to 2015.
-Global Climate Models and morphing were applied to this data to predict the future values under each climate scenario at each location.
+The projected weather dataset is based on a typical meteorological year of historical weather data drawn from the years 1990 to 2015.
+Global Climate Models and morphing were applied to this data to project the future values under each climate scenario at each location.

 The dataset is provided in two text based file formats: